KennStack01/KennStack01/README.md

 * ✉️ You can contact me at [kibadikennedy@gmail.com](mailto:kibadikennedy@gmail.com)
 * 🚀 Currently working on [earlyAccess](http://earlyaccess.to)
 * 🧠 Learning Machine Learning
-* 🤝 Open to being hired
-* 💙 If Your Company builds Products and Solutions for Developers, COUNT ME IN 💪
 * ⚡ I'm a Big Fan of Martial Arts and Boxing 🥊

 <!-- <a href="https://www.twitter.com/KennKibadi" target="_blank" rel="noreferrer"><img